Oakland's Capital Improvement Program (CIP)

 What is a Capital Project?

-There is also an interactive map of current projects available on this webpage.
-We will update the map monthly with contact information for each project or program.
-The map includes filters like project type and council district that community members can use when searching for projects.
-The “CIP Projects Interactive Map” is linked at the top of this page.
+View the interactive map below to see our current projects and contact information for each project or program.
+It has filters like project type and council district that you can use when searching for projects.
+The map is updated annually, and the next update will be completed by May 31, 2025

 The graphic above describes the five types of capital projects accepted under the Capital Improvement Program.